 A. Capital contribution timing and amounts, including the dates or milestones when equity will be contributed to the partnership.
-All developments must meet the MHDC required minimum contribution of 10 percent of federal and state Low Income Housing Tax Credit equity invested at construction closing with another 10 percent invested at 50 percent construction completion.
+All developments must meet the MHDC-required minimum contribution of 20 percent of Federal and State LIHTC equity invested during the construction period, with 10 percent invested at construction closing and at least another 10% of Federal and State LIHTC equity invested by 50 percent construction completion.